 Under section 571(2) of the Offshore Petroleum and Greenhouse Gas Storage Act 2006, titleholders are required to have sufficient financial assurance to meet the costs, expenses and liabilities that may arise in connection with carrying out petroleum activities, particularly in the event of a major oil spill, as a prior condition of acceptance of an environment plan.
 This requirement applies to new and revised environment plans.

 NOPSEMA conducts environmental inspections to monitor titleholder compliance with the financial assurance requirements.
-The inspections focuses on confirming titleholders are maintaining sufficient financial assurance throughout the life of the activity in accordance with the legislative requirements and the advice provided in GL1381 - Financial assurance for petroleum titles - Rev 5 - June 2016 (PDF 315KB)
+The inspections focuses on confirming titleholders are maintaining sufficient financial assurance throughout the life of the activity in accordance with the legislative requirements and the advice provided in GL1381 - Financial assurance for petroleum titles - Rev 6 - September 2017 (PDF 7.7MB)

 How to demonstrate financial assurance